schmidtDTN/SceneGraphKG/README.md

 The format for the possible queries which can be entered are as follow:
     exists(objectName) - queries the existence of an object, equivalent to asking "is there a objectName?"
-Format for asking about the existence of a bat would be: exists(bat)
+Format for asking about the existence of a bat would be: exists(bat) relation(relationString,object1Name,object2Name) - queries whether the two objects in question are connected by an edge with a label that EXACTLY matches the relation string.  i.e. if you want to ask "is a player to the left of a hat?", the format would be: relation(to the left of,player,hat)

-    relation(relationString,object1Name,object2Name) - queries whether the two objects in question are connected by an edge with a label that EXACTLY matches the relation string.  i.e. if you want to ask if player and hat have a "to the left of" edge connecting them, the format would be: relation(to the left of,player,hat)
+Good examples of phrases that will currently trigger lexical and target gaps for each relation are below: exists(cat) - Lexical Gap exists(bat) - Target Gap relation(to the left of,pants,bat) - Lexical Gap relation(to the right of,pants,bat) - Target Gap